usamafayaz/ai-chatbot/README.md

-# AI ChatBot
+# Talkie (AI ChatBot)

-AI ChatBot is a mobile application developed in React Native that allows users to have conversations with Google's Generative AI (Gemini API).
+Talkie is a mobile application developed in React Native that allows users to have conversations with Google's Generative AI (Gemini API).

 ## Overview

-AI ChatBot enables users to send messages, upload images for AI-generated descriptions, and enjoy continuous conversational interactions thanks to the AI's memory capabilities.
+Talkie enables users to send messages, upload images for AI-generated descriptions, and enjoy continuous conversational interactions thanks to the AI's memory capabilities.

 ## Features